 We create an environment that embraces diverse experiences and beliefs while remaining distinctly—and strongly—Jewish.
 Our middot (experiential education) program changes every day and focuses in a fun and engaging way on values, tikkun olam (social action), Israel, and “hot topics” that impact our campers in their lives throughout the year.
 Each day begins and ends with a spiritual moment; throughout the week, we have services, meditation, yoga, and other opportunities (including camper choices) for connecting to something bigger than ourselves.
 Throughout all of this, our campers approach Jewish life on their own terms and, because it’s personal, the connection they make to Judaism is lasting.

 For many campers, Shabbat is their favorite part of the week.
 On Friday night, campers dress up slightly for a music-filled service, followed by dinner and a raucous song session and Israeli dancing on the lawn.
-After sleeping in on Saturday morning, campers have a sweet breakfast and services in our outdoor chapel, followed by a picnic lunch.
+After sleeping in on Saturday morning, campers have a sweet breakfast and services in our outdoor chapel.
 In the afternoon, all of Camp gathers together to relax, swim, play sports, read, and hang out with friends, before joining together for dinner, “Shabbat Unplugged” (our weekly all-camp talent show), a short havdalah service, and a campfire in the Eco-Village.
 It’s truly a day of rest like in no other place!

 Please be in touch with us if you’d like to schedule one-on-one academic support or private sports lessons (or practice time) for your child.
 While this isn’t part of our regular program, we will do our best to find a staff member who can meet your needs.